contentstackMridul/live-preview-graphql-example/README.md

-# Live Preview SSR Example
+# Live Preview GraphQl Example
-This is an example of [Live Preview SSR](https://www.contentstack.com/docs/developers/set-up-live-preview/set-up-live-preview-for-your-website/#server-side-rendering-ssr) implementation.
+This is an example of Live Preview GraphQl implementation.

 ## Prerequisite
 1. Contentstack account